 Residents of NSW who are unable to use public transport and rely on WATs because of a severe and permanent disability may qualify for the Taxi Transport Subsidy Scheme (TTSS).

 TTSS subsidises the travel cost of participants, allowing them to travel by taxi at half fare.
-The maximum subsidy that can be claimed is $30.
+The current maximum subsidy that can be claimed is $60.

 Incentive payment for WAT drivers

-Under reforms announced by the NSW Government in December 2015, the incentive payment to wheelchair taxi drivers when they carry passengers in wheelchairs will be increased from $7.70 (plus GST) to $15 (plus GST) for each wheelchair passenger carried in a WAT taxi.
-These changes will be introduced as soon as possible, following an awareness campaign for customers and drivers.
+As part of the NSW Government’s point to point industry reforms, the incentive payment to wheelchair taxi drivers when they carry passengers in wheelchairs increased from $7.70 (ex GST) to $15 (ex GST) for each wheelchair passenger carried in a WAT taxi from 1 July 2016.

 The payment is made to WAT drivers at no cost to passengers.

 This payment is only for the driver of the WAT and is designed to improve reliability and response times for passengers, and to support WAT drivers in achieving these improvements.
-The NSW Government is committed to improving wheelchair accessible taxi services and supporting WAT drivers in achieving these improvements.
+The NSW Government is committed to continuing to improve wheelchair accessible taxi services and supporting WAT drivers in achieving these improvements.